vedph/cadmus_core/Doc/seeding.md

 Also, each part seeder has a `TagAttribute` whose value is equal to the corresponding part's type ID, prefixed by `seed.`.
 For instance, the seeder ID for the part type ID `net.fusisoft.categories` is `seed.net.fusisoft.categories`.

 Part seeders requiring parameters can have them specified in the `options` property in the configuration.
 This property has a free schema, fit to each seeder's task and part.
+Note that if required options are not supplied, or are invalid, the seeder will return `null` and thus no part will be added.

 ## Fragments